daniel071/DungeonCli/README.md

 You can always help with translations, currently, they are not implemented but if you are interested in helping translate a language, we will implement that.
 If you want to translate, just let us know by opening up an issue.

-## Known Issues:
-- We have an issue where the bold text is not working, we have found a swift package called `Rainbow` which can colour and bold text however, we're having trouble installing it with the Swift Package Manager